Kusoneko/Nekobot/README.md

 If the server line is empty, the bot will not join any channel, and to make it be of use, you'll have to manually connect into the bot's account and join a channel.
-The prefixprivate setting requires the use of prefix in PMs when "true" The prefixpublic setting requires the use of prefix in channels when "true" The helpmode setting has three settings "public", "private", and disabled, if it's disabled, there'll be no help.
+The prefixprivate setting requires the use of prefix in PMs when "true" The prefixpublic setting requires the use of prefix in channels when "true" The mentioncommand setting allows @mentioning the bot instead of using prefix in channels when "true" (@mention either first or after the command)
+The helpmode setting has three settings "public", "private", and disabled, if it's disabled, there'll be no help.
 If it's public, the help command will be responded to in the channel it's issued.
 If it's private, responses will be in PM.
 The musicFolder setting should be set to the full path to a folder containing a bunch of music files to be used for music streaming.
 The pitur, gold and cosplay settings should be set to full paths to image folders containing whatever images you please.
 If they're not set, the commands will be disabled.